-- safeguarding assets;

-- assessing the going concern status;

-- external audit process and oversight of the risk management environment.
+- safeguarding assets; - assessing the going concern status; - reviewing financial information including review of quarterly management accounts and annual financial statements; and - external audit process and oversight of the risk management environment.

 The Audit and Risk Management Committee has fulfilled its responsibilities in compliance with its Charter.
 More information is provided in the Report of the Audit Management Committee on page 62.